jolie/docs/src/language-tools-and-standard-library/architectural-composition/aggregation/README.md

 Remarkably, aggregation handles the request-response pattern seamlessly: when forwarding a request-response invocation to an aggregated service, the aggregator will automatically take care of relaying the response to the original invoker.

+Importantly, aggregation respects the execution modalities of the aggregated services, meaning that aggregation can also be used to implement a service where different operations have different execution modalities (based on which of the aggregated services they are implemented by).

 As an example let us consider the case of two services, the printer and fax, aggregated into one service which also add another operation called _faxAndPrint_.
 The code may be consulted [here](https://github.com/jolie/examples/tree/master/v1.10.x/04_architectural_composition/06_aggregation/01_aggregation_and%20orchestration).

 ![](../../../assets/image/aggregation_example.png)